franciscopreller/burstsms-challenge/README.md

 - The server-side validations are lackluster at best and on a real-world project would be cause for concern.
 This is a known issue and happy to expand on the importance of server-side validation as opposed to mostly client-side validation.
+- Testing is lackluster but i did try to include some as examples on the front end; again server-side unit testing and test driven development would have been a choice of mine, given more time on the challenge.
 - Containers are designed to be stateless, and thus, horizontally available for scaling by default, the replicas can be controlled with the `--scale` flag during the `docker-compose up` command issue.